medivh-jay/daemon/README.md

 # daemon
 golang start the daemon,
-quickly build a golang program with its own daemon
+quickly build a golang program with its own daemon. not support Windows

 ### examples
 ```go